 1. Enter the IP address in web browser, and then press Enter.
+The default IP address is 192.168.1.64.

 Figure 1-7 Web Browser Activation

 2. Set the password for the admin user account.

 We highly recommend you to create a strong password of your own choosing (using a minimum of 8 characters, including at least three kinds of following categories: upper case letters, lower case letters, numbers, and special characters) in order to increase the security of your product.
 And we recommend you change your password regularly, especially in the high security system, changing the password monthly or weekly can better protect your product.